matbryan52/microscopy-images-qem/slides.md

 Image segmentation algorithms label pixels of an image based on what they represent.

-- Labelling phases of a poly-crystal based on orientation is a form of image segmentation, in order to measure a grain size distribution.
+- Labelling phases of a poly-crystal is a form of image segmentation, used to measure a grain size distribution.

 Segmentation algorithms can use local- and non-local information to label a pixel.